 Anterior Hip Replacement Surgeon in Sacramento, Elk Grove, Folsom, Lodi, CA

 Medical conditions such as arthritis can damage or wear out the articular cartilage covering the hip joint surface and cause inflammation and severe pain in the hip.
 The condition can be treated by replacing the hip joint through surgery.
-Dr. Khasigian & Dr. Robinson provides expert diagnosis and treatments for hip arthritis including anterior hip replacement surgery in Sacramento, Elk Grove, Folsom, Lodi, CA. Dr. Khasigian & Dr. Robinson also provides highly specialized care during and after the surgery.
-Contact Dr. Khasigian & Dr. Robinson’s team for an appointment today!
+Dr. Khasigian provides expert diagnosis and treatments for hip arthritis including anterior hip replacement surgery in Sacramento, Elk Grove, Folsom, Lodi, CA. Dr. Khasigian also provides highly specialized care during and after the surgery.
+Contact Dr. Khasigian ’s team for an appointment today!

 What is Direct Anterior Approach Hip Replacement Surgery?